Classifying Causal Nonlinear Electrodynamics via $\varphi$-Parity and Irrelevant Deformations: Conclusion and outlook

 We validated this classification through detailed analysis of both closed-form and perturbative examples.
 The analytic generalized Born-Infeld theory and the non-analytic $q=3/4$-deformed and ``no $\tau$-maximum'' theories served as paradigmatic cases, for which we explicitly derived the corresponding marginal (root-$T\bar{T}$) and irrelevant flow equations.
 The perturbative treatment of the $q$-deformed family further illustrated how the special case $q=1/2$ restores $\varphi$-parity and collapses the deformation operator to the analytic, integer-power form, thereby eliminating square roots from the expansion.
 This work clarifies the landscape of self-dual NEDs by identifying $\varphi$-parity as the underlying symmetry principle governing analyticity, which in turn dictates the permissible structures in the irrelevant deformation.
 The Russo-Townsend auxiliary field formalism, with its master potential $\Omega(y)$, provides a particularly transparent framework for understanding this connection, as $\varphi$-parity invariance translates directly into the simple inversion symmetry $\Omega(y, \gamma) = \hat{\Omega}(y^{-1}, -\gamma)$.
 A natural question arises\footnote{We would like to thank Dmitri Sorokin for raising this question.}: do there exist $\gamma$-dependent nonlinear electrodynamic (NED) theories for which the transformation in the $\Omega$--plane,

 is both invariant and analytic, without requiring the additional transformation $\gamma \to -\gamma$?
 Equivalently, can one find Lagrangians satisfying the symmetry condition

-If such a Lagrangian exists, it will not reduce to the ModMax theory in the weak-field limit.
-To investigate this, we consider a perturbative expansion up to order $\lambda^4$, described by a CH function of the form
+{As argued at the end of the previous section, strict parity consistency or analyticity in the Lagrangian \eqref{Lparityinv} requires \( \gamma = 0 \).
+In this limit, the root-$T\bar{T}$ flow equation vanishes.
+Without this flow, the deformed theory cannot reproduce the special duality-invariant structure characteristic of ModMax.
+Instead, the resulting analytic theory, although well-defined in the weak-field regime, corresponds to a different deformation path, one that does not yield ModMax, even at leading order in the fields.} To investigate this, we consider a perturbative expansion up to order $\lambda^4$, described by a CH function of the form

-where the $f_i(\gamma)$ are arbitrary functions of $\gamma$.
-Applying condition \eqref{ffflll} to the Lagrangian derived from CH function\eqref{fft} yields the following constraints on the functions $f_i(\gamma)$:
+where the $f_i(\gamma)$ are arbitrary functions of $\gamma$ and $m_i$ are constant. {The coupling \( \gamma \) in \eqref{fft} does not necessarily correspond to a root-$T\bar{T}$ flow equation.
+Consequently, if such a Lagrangian~\eqref{ffflll} exists, it will not reduce to the ModMax theory in the weak-field limit.} Applying condition \eqref{ffflll} to the Lagrangian derived from CH function\eqref{fft} yields the following constraints on the functions $f_i(\gamma)$:

-Enforcing these conditions yields a theory that is analytic and invariant under (44) without being reducible under those transformations, and which explicitly retains $\gamma$-dependence.
+Enforcing these conditions yields a theory that is analytic and invariant under~\eqref{ffflll} without being reducible under those transformations, and which explicitly retains $\gamma$-dependence.
 This analytic Lagrangian is obtained as follows:

+By substituting the variables \(U\) and \(V\) from \eqref{UV} into \eqref{Lana}, we can express it in terms of the integer powers \(S\) and \(P\) as follows:

+Notably, the root structure \(\sqrt{S^2 + P^2}\) does not appear.
 This Lagrangian raises questions concerning the choice of functions \(f_i(\gamma)\) and the nature of the $T\bar{T}$ deformations associated with the Lagrangian~\eqref{Lana} with respect to the couplings \((\gamma)\) and \((\lambda)\).